 The deadline for receipt of course outlines/syllabi required for the determination of admissibility and competitiveness is program specific.

-Failure to provide course outlines/syllabi by the dates specified in the Applicant Information Bulletin (See Important Deadlines and Dates) may render you inadmissible.
-Please consult the Applicant Information Bulletin for your program of application to confirm these deadlines.
+Failure to provide course outlines/syllabi by the dates specified on the Admission Requirements page for your program (see Important Deadlines and Dates) may render you inadmissible.
+Please consult the Applicant Information Admission Requirements page for your program of application to confirm these deadlines.

 For students successfully admitted to the University of Manitoba, remaining course outlines/syllabi must be received no later than: